craigshelley/beautiful-jekyll/projects/SuperHubIntegrationTools.md

 These utilities were developed with the primary intention of activating the built-in debugging features of the modem in order to identify why frequent disconnects and latch-ups were occuring after an automatic firmware update had been applied.
 The tools were eventually used to downgrade the modem firmware to an earlier version which didn't exhibit the problem.
 Ultimately, the service provider addressed the problem with a further firmware update.

-**WARNING 1 CABLE MODEMS ARE OFTEN PROPERTY OF THE SERVICE PROVIDER.** You may not be permitted to disassemble or modify them.
-For experimentation I recommend obtaining one from a popular internet auction site.
+**WARNING 1 CABLE MODEMS ARE OFTEN THE PROPERTY OF THE SERVICE PROVIDER.** You may therefore not be permitted to disassemble or modify your modem.
+For experimentation, obtaining one at a reasonable price from a popular internet auction site may be preferable.

-**WARNING 2: CABLE MODEMS CONTAIN FACTORY CALIBRATION DATA** Each modem contains unique settings and calibration data and it is not advisable to exchange permanent settings between modems.
-The calibration data within the permanent settings area has been generated in the factory using a special rig.
+**WARNING 2: CABLE MODEMS CONTAIN FACTORY CALIBRATION DATA** Each modem contains unique settings and calibration data and it is not advisable to exchange the permanent settings between modems.
+The calibration data within the permanent settings area has been generated in the factory using specialist equipment.
 Using incorrect calibration data will cause the measured and transmitted power levels to be inaccurate, and could cause the modem to interfere with other devices on the network.